houseofstake/houseofstake.org/docs/structure/screening-committee.md

 ## Current Status: Interim Screening Committee {#current-status-interim-screening-committee}

-To expedite the launch of House of Stake, the **NEAR Foundation** appointed an **interim Screening Committee**.
+To expedite the launch of House of Stake, the **NEAR Foundation** appointed an **Interim Screening Committee**.
 This temporary body was responsible for launching the delegate process and selecting the **first cohort of Endorsed Delegates**.

 ### Interim Committee Members {#interim-committee-members}

 - Bianca Guimaraes-Chadwick (NEAR Foundation)
 - Lane Rettig (NEAR Foundation)
 - Bowen Wang (Near One)